On Winking Judges

 A comment I made to my own post in June 2015: There’s another aspect to the contempt proceedings which is important.
 At the same time I was Craig City Attorney, I was litigating pro bono on behalf of Aspen Wilderness Workshop against the Colorado Water Conservation Board over its giveaway of 40% of the instream flow water right (ISF) in Snowmass Creek to the Aspen Skiing Company, to make snow with.
 The Craig City Council had permitted me to keep my own practice going on the side when it hired me, as long as there were no conflicts with the matters I handled for the City, and there was no conflict.

 One of the members of the CWCB at the time was water lawyer Jim Lochhead, who had represented Craig in water cases a few times.
-When the contempt proceedings against me started, Lochhead came in as conflicts counsel to represent the City in the underlying litigation, Kawcak v.
+When the contempt proceedings against me started, Lochhead came in as conflicts counsel to represent the City in the underlying TRO proceeding, Kawcak v.
 City of Craig.
 However, the county court judge had DISMISSED that case for mootness before initiating the contempt proceedings against me.
 Lochhead nevertheless entered an appearance in this DISMISSED case on behalf of the City of Craig and acted as though it were live, filing motions and billing the City for his fees.
 This added to my embarrassment, since he made it appear I was responsible for this expense, too (in addition to the fees of my own attorney Larry Pozner).
 Lochhead’s acts prolonged the case, keeping me twisting in the wind for months.
 I think it highly possible that Lochhead, in consultation with Gov. Roy Romer and my nemesis, water attorney David Robbins, did this in order to get me off the Snowmass Creek instream flow case, which I was handling on the side, pro bono.
 Romer himself was responsible for the CWCB’s act reducing its instream flow and both Lochhead and Robbins were members of the CWCB!
 It took me a long time to put all this together.
-The embarrassment did finally cause me to withdraw from the ISF case: I looked like a reprobate to my client, Aspen Wilderness Workshop, and to the Law Fund of the Rockies, which had brought me in on AWW’s behalf.
+The embarrassment did finally cause me to withdraw from the Snowmass Creek case: I feared I looked like a reprobate to my client, Aspen Wilderness Workshop, and to the Law Fund of the Rockies, which had brought me in on AWW’s behalf.
+My blog post about Snowmass Creek and the rewards given by Romer to people who were involved on the other side from me, such as Jim Lochhead, is here.

 One thought on “On Winking Judges